In This Post

 With this in mind, it is no wonder we find it easier sometimes to be negative and why forcing ourselves to be positive isn’t necessarily the best option.
 There are benefits of course to choosing to be positive, but there needs to be a balance between optimism and acceptance of reality.
 Even when it is difficult to do so.

 We have now understood that it is normal, acceptable and expected to feel negative emotions.
 It is also necessary to radically accept our reality.
 We can now look at our relationship and how we conceptualise our own emotions.
 The first step to this, after acceptance, is to truly experience your emotions.
 We need to take on the role of an observer.

-As intense as our thoughts and feelings may be, we aren’t them, but an observer or experiencer of them.
-They may pass into our minds, they may even temporarily take over our bodies, but our thoughts are just thoughts.
+As intense as our thoughts and feelings may be, we aren’t them, but an observer or experiencers of them.
+They may pass into our minds, and they may even temporarily take over our bodies, but our thoughts are just thoughts.
 Our emotions are just physical sensations in our bodies.
-We can use the principles from mindfulness and meditation to help us.
+We can use the principles of mindfulness and meditation to help us.
 These techniques allow us to detach from the experience so that it does not overwhelm us.

 This is especially helpful when experiencing troubling or uncomfortable emotions.
 When we understand our thoughts as just thoughts, and our emotions as just a temporary physical experience, it makes things easier.
 Especially during difficult situations.
 It makes intense emotions much easier to deal with, and easier to become grounded again.
 It also helps us to feel grateful when our thoughts and feelings are pleasurable or fun.
 It’s all temporary, so enjoy it while you can!